justeattakeaway/JustSaying/README.md

 ### 2.(b) Configure Throttling
-JustSaying throttles message handllers, which means JustSaying will limit the maximum number of messages being processed concurrently.
+JustSaying throttles message handlers, which means JustSaying will limit the maximum number of messages being processed concurrently.
 The default limit is 8 threads per [processor core](https://msdn.microsoft.com/en-us/library/system.environment.processorcount.aspx), i.e. `Environment.ProcessorCount * 8`.
 We feel that this is a sensible number, but it can be overridden.
 This is useful for web apps with TCP thread restrictions.
 To override throttling you need to specify optional parameter when setting SqsTopicSubcriber